North Carolina Central University Blog

 Working as a perioperative nurse is a richly rewarding opportunity to support surgeons, provide high-impact patient care, and participate every day in a fast-paced and stimulating environment.

-To prepare for a meaningful career in perioperative nursing, pursue an online degree focusing on vital nursing skills.
-North Carolina Central University offers a BSN path designed to help nurses develop broad skills that translate into many clinical care environments.
-Learn more about the program today.
+To prepare for a meaningful career in perioperative nursing, consider an online degree that focuses on vital nursing skills.
+NCCU Online’s online RN to BSN program is designed to help nurses develop broad skills that translate into clinical care environments.

 Recommended Readings